dinoplane/alienVKheaven/README.md

 AlienVkHeaven is a hobby engine capable of loading scenes (similar to the Quake map format) and GLTF models.
 The end goal of this engine is to be capable of rendering fog.

+# Currently working on
+- Shadow Mapping
+    - TODO Define shadowmap pipelines
+    - TODO Ensure multiview does indeed render to 6 targets

+- Is it really necessary to keep transitioning layouts???

 # Current Features
 - GLTF Model Loading / Texturing
 - Multi-Draw Indirect